20 Best Thanksgiving Salad Recipes

 Make small adjustments to suit dietary preferences and what you have in your pantry.
 If you have vegans, serve the cheese on the side and let your guests add it.
 Use maple syrup in dressings instead of honey.
 Also, maybe you forgot something on your grocery list.
 If a salad calls for walnuts, you can substitute with almonds or pine nuts if that’s what you have in your kitchen.

-Wait to toss the salad in dressing until your about to serve it.
+Wait to toss the salad in dressing until you’re about to serve it.
 You can make most if not all the components for salads in advance.
 Then assemble them at the last minute.
-You can also serve the vinaigrette on the side and let your guests drizzle it onto their own salad, but that may be tougher to do on a plate crowded with other sides and turkey.
+You can also serve the vinaigrette on the side and let your guests drizzle it onto their own salad, but that may be tougher to do on a plate crowded with turkey and other sides.

 Think about your greens.
 In many of these recipes, you can swap lettuce types, but try to stay with something similar.
 Arugula and baby spinach are pretty interchangeable, but remember that kale is a green that is heartier than both of them.